PLANT-POWERED · PROTEIN-PACKED · DAILY

 10g dietary fiber

-I changed the recipe slightly and adapted it to the Israeli palate.
-I added olive oil, which is preferable to the sunflower oil my grandmother used, added garlic and a bit of cilantro, and the result is nothing less than wonderful.
+I changed the recipe slightly to adapt it to the Israeli palate; I added olive oil, which is preferable to the sunflower oil my grandmother used, added garlic and a bit of cilantro, and the result is nothing short of wonderful.

 Want to make bean soup?
 Here is the recipe.